Undercover investigator able to smuggle blades, drugs into NYC jails: watchdog

 The department cited statistics showing it has greatly increased its contraband finds among jail visitors since 2014, including a spike in weapons confiscations to 533 in 2017 from 88 in 2014.

-Braun also said the two arrested officers would be suspended and, if convicted, fired.
+Brann also said the two arrested officers would be suspended and, if convicted, fired.

 Since 2014, more than two dozen corrections employees have been charged with smuggling contraband into city jails, according to the DOI.
 U.S. prosecutors said the two officers charged on Thursday accepted thousands of dollars from inmates in exchange for bringing marijuana into the Manhattan Detention Complex, known colloquially as “The Tombs.”